Progress report for ONC22-106

 7 of our mentees reported that they grew relationships with other farmers who can support their future goals.

-We conducted mid-season end or end of season interviews with each of our mentors and mentees.
+In 2022, we conducted mid-season and end of season interviews with each of our mentors and mentees.
 Below, we've entered some quotes that demonstrate mentee progress toward learning goals.
+2023 mentorships are ongoing; data from those mentorships will be presented in reports for our '23/'24 grant.

 "I have gotten to the point where I can work independently to manage the greenhouse... for example, if I'm in the greenhouse by myself I can decide 'oh, we need more of this type of cabbage planted, based on what sells.'" - Mentee who will continue to work on her mentor's farm